GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

  • Slam: The taraskar may use any part of its body to strike a foe within 2 yards.
 This is a melee bare attack.

  • Bite: The taraskar may perform a single bite against a foe within 1 yard.
-This is a melee bite attack. {resume}
+This is a melee bite attack.

+ • Claw: The taraskar may perform use one of its claws to slash a foe within 1.5 yards.
+This is a melee cutting attack.

 -----